openresty/lua-resty-limit-traffic/lib/resty/limit/traffic.md

 introducing any extra delays for the current request.

-The concrete limiters supplied can be an instance of the [resty.limit.req](./req.md) class or an instance of the [resty.limit.conn](./conn.md) class, or an instance of the [resty.limit.count](./count.md) class, or an instance of any user class which has a compatible API (see the [combine](#combine) class method for more details).
+The concrete limiters supplied can be an instance of the [resty.limit.req](./req.md) class or an instance of the [resty.limit.conn](./conn.md) class, or an instance of the [resty.limit.count](./count.md) class, or an instance of the [resty.limit.rate](./rate.md) class, or an instance of any user class which has a compatible API (see the [combine](#combine) class method for more details).

 Methods